 Reminder #1 Easter Celebrates What Only God Can Do

 On Easter Sunday, we gather together to celebrate the most profound miracle of God in history.
 We celebrate the conquering of the unconquerable.
 We praise God for the defeat of the undefeatable.
-Jesus Christ, the divine Son of God, faced death and three days later, from what would normally be a final resting place, he got up.
+Jesus Christ, the divine Son of God, faced death and three days later, he got up.
 He rose again forever proving that our God, “gives life to the dead and calls into existence the things that do not exist” (Rom.
 4:17).